factopolis/factopolis/content/_index.md

 the fact checker *may* choose to publish a new article (often citing the old article), but will not generally update the old article.

-LieDB, on the other hand, is focused on creating rich, evolving data which is kept up-to-date to reflect new information as it becomes available, including subsequent re-statements of the same claims, with links to any credible fact checks we can find.
+Factopolis, on the other hand, is focused on creating rich, evolving data which is kept up-to-date to reflect new information as it becomes available, including subsequent re-statements of the same claims, with links to any credible fact checks we can find.